Help & Downloads

 I am a beginner, which catapult/slingshot should I buy?

 We offer a few low-cost catapults that are great for starting out and developing your shooting skills, such as the Pro-Shot Ballistic Sport or some of the SimpleShot range of slingshots, but really almost all the catapults we sell are perfectly fine for anyone new to the sport to start learning with.
 There is a lot of variety when it comes to catapults and there are no right answers or one-size-fits-all solutions to our sport.
 We recommend new shooters do a bit of research in to shooting safety and techniques, and the different types of catapults, bands, shooting styles etc to see what they would like to try.
 The Gamekeeper Pocket Poacher range (PPSG, PPMG & PPMG+) may be our most popular catapults (and its hard not to recommend these catapults to anyone, novice or expert, because they're fantastic designs) however we offer a lot of different catapults from some really amazing designers and for us it really does come down to trying different catapults and learning new shooting styles and techniques.

 What else do I need?
 What will I receive with my order?

-Most of our catapults come with an appropriate band set, fixing strips if necessary and instructions on how to attach the bands.
-Further details of what is including with each slingshot can be seen on the product page.
-All bands have a limited life and we always recommend buying spare bands when ordering because you will need them eventually (If your not sure which bands you need see Which bands do you recommend? below).
+Most of our catapults come with a band set, fixing strips if necessary and instructions on how to attach the bands.
+All bands have a limited life and we always recommend buying spare bands when ordering because you will need them eventually (see Which bands do you recommend? below).
 The only other things you need are ammo and eye protection!

 How do I attach the bands?

 Most of our catapults come with instructions explaining how to attach the supplied bands to the catapult forks.
-We've also created a pdf you can download here
+We've also created a pdf for flat bands you can download here

 There's also loads of great tutorials on YouTube to help you with attaching and making your own bands, such as Gamekeeper John's excellent instructional videos